Last Updated on: by

 - Food passes from the oral cavity into the pharynx then to the oesophagus below, with which it is continuous.

-- The pharynx is divided for descriptive purpose into three parts, the nasopharynx, oropharynx and laryngopharynx.
+- The pharynx is divided for descriptive purposes into three parts, the nasopharynx, oropharynx, and laryngopharynx.

 - The nasopharynx is important in respiration.
 The oropharynx and laryngopharynx are passages common to both the respiratory and the digestive systems.